Mixed Diffusion for 3D Indoor Scene Synthesis: Experimental Evaluation

 \subsubsection{Scene completion}

 We first compare our approach with baselines for scene completion (\ie scene synthesis conditioned on existing objects).
 We train the DiffuScene-SC variant, which includes an additional module to learn existing object features as a conditional input, using their suggested hyper-parameters and providing 3 existing objects during training.
 The number of existing objects can be arbitrary at test time.
 We use the same models for ATISS and \algorithm.
 We use the proposed corruption-and-masking strategy over \algorithm models trained in Section 5.1.
-Fig.~\ref{fig:completion_bed} shows a simple example of completing a bedroom design that originally only consists of a single bed.
-Fig.~\ref{fig:completion_living} shows another more complex example for completion of a living space.
+Fig.~\ref{fig:completion} shows a simple example of completing a bedroom design that originally only consists of a single bed and another more complex example for completion of a living space.
 Note that \algorithm is able to generate a natural and symmetric set of furniture layout.

-We perform quantitative evaluations in Table \ref{tab:scene_completion}.
-This is an easier problem for ATISS and DiffuScene than the previous setup.
-In particular, ATISS is an autoregressive model and therefore existing objects allow the models to skip the first few iterations reducing the chance for mistakes.
-DiffuScene-SC is, on the other hand, specially designed and trained for this task.
-Based results in Table~\ref{tab:conditional}, these approaches indeed benefit from using existing objects as anchors.
-Without any retraining, our approach still outperforms these approaches, when given only 1 existing object.
-When given 3 objects, our models are still better for the dining room and living room datasets and, however, are outperformed by DiffuScene-SC on the bedroom dataset.
-Note that the bedroom data has only an average of only 5.22 objects.
-Therefore, specially trained networks, such as DiffuScene-SC, might be better suited given the very high percentage of pre-existing objects.
+We show quantitative evaluations in Table \ref{tab:scene_completion}.
+This is an easier problem for ATISS and DiffuScene than the previous problem.
+In particular, ATISS is autoregressive and therefore existing objects allow the models to skip the first few iterations reducing the chance for mistakes.
+DiffuScene-SC is, on the other hand, specifically designed and trained for this task.
+Compared to results in Table~\ref{tab:conditional}, these approaches indeed benefit from using existing objects as anchors.
+Nevertheless, without any retraining, our approach still outperforms these baselines when given only 1 existing object.
+When given 3 objects, our models are still better on the dining room and living room datasets, however, are outperformed by DiffuScene-SC on the bedroom dataset.
+Note that DiffuScene-SC is particularly optimized for the 3 objects scenario and that the bedroom data has only an average of only 5.22 objects.
+Hence, specifically trained networks, such as DiffuScene-SC, might be better suited given the very high percentage of pre-existing objects.